Earwax removal – your common questions answered

 If ear drops don’t help and you’re still getting symptoms, speak with your GP.
 Sometimes, they may be able to offer treatments for earwax removal.
 Or they may refer you to a specialist ear care service for treatment.

-Methods of earwax removal include the following.
+Methods of earwax removal include:

 Dr Rishi Patel (he/him)